 My school does not provide grades.
 How do I report my GPA?

 Most schools provide some form of letter or number grades, marks, percentages or other form of scoring.
 Please calculate your institution’s scoring methods to a U.S. 4.0 scale.
-If your university does not provide grades, there is a box on the application which you can check to indicate this.
+If your university does not provide grades, or a GPA, check the “I do not have a GPA” box.

 My GPA is below a 3.0.
 Can I still apply?